Izikhothane: Origin

 The word "Izikhothane" is a slang word that originates from the Zulu word "Osikhotheni".
 Osikhotheni means people who live in the bushes/bundus, and that is derived from the Zulu word "Isikhotha" which means "bush".
-The singular form of this Zulu word is called "usikhotheni".
+The singular form of this word is "usikhotheni".
 This term is township slang for hustlers who live a lavish lifestyle (nice expensive clothes etc.) without having a job or owning a business.
 You can call them modernised beggars who live by using illegal ways to satisfy their hunger for their lavish lifestyles.

 Izikhothane originated in the early 2000s in the South African townships of Ekurhuleni Metropolitan previously known as the Eastrand, but mainly started in Katlehong, one of the townships in Eastrand.
 The act remained largely unnoticed until it gained popularity in 2011 and 2012.
 A similar trend called uSwenka existed in South Africa in the 1950s where migrant workers and labourers dressed themselves in their finest suits and shoes to compete in contests.
 The winner of these contests would win money, household necessities or livestock, which they would send back home to their families.